Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 # Nvim-Dotfiles-Kitty

-NeoVim Configuration that makes me feel comfortable and pleasant.
+Neovim is great, but time-consuming to configure it works properly.
+I deal with it from 2021, and still change it weekly to fit my job at cooperation.

+This configuration works properly with
-I use this daily for JavaScript, Python, Go, Rust, Lua, PHP and Java.
+JavaScript, Python, Go, Rust, Lua, PHP and Java.

 ![Main](https://raw.githubusercontent.com/Nguyen-Hoang-Nam/readme-image/main/nvim-dotfiles/main.png)
 _Kitty with Fira, Cascadia, and Mini-File-Icons_